Betta784/EyesDesease-Analisys/README.md

 # EyesDesease-Analisys
 This code is used for images deseases classification

-It is composed of three main parts:
+It is composed of main parts:

 Importing data
 Splitting data (0.8)